A Grassroots Call to Ban Gerrymandering

 The group had 180 days to gather 315,000 signatures in a state of 10 million people.
 “We had a plan,” says field director Jamie Lyons-Eddy.
 “We needed 3,000 people to get 10 to 15 signatures a week.”
 Between social media recruits and town hall attendees who signed up to volunteer, 4,000 people ended up circulating petitions.
 Lyons-Eddy split the state into 14 regions, with about 10 petition teams in each.
 Still an online-only group with no physical offices, they crowd-sourced ideas on where to get people to sign.
 Highway rest stops proved especially fruitful.
 One woman collected 80 signatures while dressed up as the gerrymandered 11th district.

-Costs were about one-tenth of what the conventional wisdom expected: the biggest expenses were $40,000 to print the petitions, $140,000 to have a consultant verify the petitions, much of it chipped in by the volunteers themselves.
+Costs were about one-tenth of what the conventional wisdom expected: the biggest expenses were $40,000 to print the petitions and $140,000 to have a consultant verify the petitions, much of it chipped in by the volunteers themselves.
 The group turned in 425,000 signatures, 70 days early.
 In July, the proposal survived a challenge at the Michigan Supreme Court, which ruled 4-3 that it fit in the structure of the state constitution.

 Fahey thinks the keys to their success were taking on a systemic reform, inviting people to help write the ballot language, making the group easy to join, and having enthusiastic volunteers, not paid workers, convincing people to sign.